 - Students must maintain regular contact with their career specialists.
 This means bi-weekly check-ins, ideally in the form of a call or email outlining how things are going.

-For many, job searching is already a highly anxiety-inducing affair—and with the uncertainty of the global pandemic further exacerbating our collective fears about the future, it’s natural to feel overwhelmed by the task ahead of you.
+For many, job searching is already a highly anxiety-inducing affair—and with the uncertainty of the global pandemic continuing to exacerbate our collective fears about the future, it’s natural to feel overwhelmed by the task ahead of you.
 If there’s one thing to take away, it’s that you’re not alone.
 Your career specialist is there to put your fears at ease, and break down what may feel like a mountainous process into smaller, more manageable steps.
 Between your mentor, your career specialist, and the wider CareerFoundry community on Slack, Facebook, and LinkedIn, support is always only a quick message away.

 Keep the communication fluid, set regular goals, and we’ll do everything in our power to help you get there.